keyko-io/filecoin-content/docs/architecture/comment-templates.md

 ## _DataCap Allocation Requested Comment_

-\- This comment is made by the LDN bot after the Datacap Request Trigger message has been created.
+\- This comment is created by the LDN bot after the Datacap Request Trigger message has been created.

 ```
 ## DataCap Allocation requested